vivwang/project-proposal/README.md

 # project-proposal
 ###(keyboard transformation)
 ##Project 1- Breathe with Me
-Due in a week
+(Due in a week)

 https://cloud.githubusercontent.com/assets/15898831/22572622/c6727828-e959-11e6-9418-b934d29b35e6.jpg
 ####Description
 My project is a flexible keyboard which can detect user's heart beat, play sound, inhale and exhale air.
-Set a level at 90, when user's pulse is over 90, the balloon starts to inflate.
-Use a timeframe 30s, if pulse continues to increase, the speed of inflation increases and the keyboard speaks, "are you nervour, please breathe with me to keep ypu calm"; if user's pulse decreases, balloon starts to deflate.
-The balloon keeps to inflate until balloon explode.
+Set a level at 90, when user's pulse is over 90, use a timeframe 30s, if pulse continues to increase, the keyboard speaks, "are you nervour, please breathe with me to keep ypu calm".

 Considering these functions, I defined some areas I need to explore as follow.